eGangotri/egangotri-react-daily-work-report/README.md

     Configure as a single-page app (rewrite all urls to /index.html)?
 Yes Setup automatic builds No

 yarn run build
 firebase deploy
+*** note you need to be logged in with the correct firebase email otherwise firebase deploy will fail

 Code will be viewable below:
 https://egangotri-daily-work-report.web.app